 - An offense committed in a construction maintenance zone with workers present

-Satisfactory completion will result in a dismissal of the case.
+The case will be dismissed.
 The court will report the completion of the course to the Department of Public Safety.

-- Obtain certified copy of your driving record (3A) from Department of Public Safety online.
+- Obtain online a certified copy of your driving record (3A) from Department of Public Safety.

-- Obtain certified copy of your driving record (3A) from Department of Public Safety by mail.
-If ordering by mail, you must allow at least 4 weeks to receive.
+- Obtain by mail a certified copy of your driving record (3A) from Department of Public Safety.
+You must allow at least 4 weeks to receive.